-Figure 35: Effect of various sanitation mitigation scenarios on the prevalence and relative prevalence of L. monocytogenes contaminated RTE products for sanitation mitigations for retail delis with an incoming contaminated RTE product that does not support growth
+Figure 35: Effect of various sanitation scenarios on the prevalence and relative prevalence of L. monocytogenes contaminated RTE products for retail delis with an incoming contaminated RTE product that does not support growth

-Figure 36: Effect of various growth mitigation scenarios on the mean risk per serving and relative risk in the susceptible population for retail delis with an incoming contaminated RTE product that does not support growth
+Figure 36: Effect of various growth scenarios on the mean risk per serving and relative risk in the susceptible population for retail delis with an incoming contaminated RTE product that does not support growth

-Figure 37: Effect of various growth mitigation scenarios on the prevalence and relative prevalence of L. monocytogenes contaminated RTE products for retail delis with an incoming contaminated RTE product that does not support growth
+Figure 37: Effect of various growth scenarios on the prevalence and relative prevalence of L. monocytogenes contaminated RTE products for retail delis with an incoming contaminated RTE product that does not support growth